 That means that the same array of lights can be used throughout the vegetative and flowering stages.
 There’s no need to swap lights out as is the case with an HID light setup.

-But altering the light spectrum usually means you’re shutting off a portion of the LEDs, thereby lowering the photosynthetic light output.
+But altering the light spectrum usually means you’re often shutting off a portion of the LEDs, thereby lowering the light output.

-Also, the purplish color of the lights can make it very difficult to clearly see the plants leaves and identify problems quickly.
-However, grow room glasses can correct the color for either HID or LED grow lights, so you can see the plants leaves better.
+If using legacy LED grow lights, the purplish color can make it very difficult to clearly see the plants’ leaves and identify problems quickly.
+However, grow room glasses can correct the color for either HID or LED grow lights, so you can see the plants’ leaves better.